JohSche221/MasterThesis_JohSche_12-2022/README.md

 Content description:

 - The seven pre-processed data sets for the individual study areas (ACC, HND, NNC, SBH, SMC, TMR, WEB).
 Sources are linked at the bottom of this document.
 - The "irfnnhs.r" script contains the functions for the calculation of the impulse response functions and does not need to be run.
-Make sure to save it in the same working directory as the "JoSche_MA_Script_122022.R" script (source: KIRCHNER, J. W. (2022): Impulse Response Functions for Nonlinear, Nonstationary, and Heterogene-ous Systems, Estimated by Deconvolution and Demixing of Noisy Time Series.
+Make sure to save it in the same working directory as the "JoSche_MA_Script_122022.R" script (source: KIRCHNER, J. W. (2022): Impulse Response Functions for Nonlinear, Nonstationary, and Heterogeneous Systems, Estimated by Deconvolution and Demixing of Noisy Time Series.
 Sensors 22(9): 3291.
 DOI: 10.3390/s22093291).
 - The "JoSche_MA_Script_122022.R" script contains the code for all Models and Figures presented within the final thesis "Comparative Analysis of In-Stream Nitrate Behaviour During Low-Flow Conditions Across Landscapes" which were calculated within RStudio.

 ///////////////////////////////////////////////